Anybody who has watched TV will have very likely, at some point seen a sponsorship bumper. Often referred to simply as, “bumpers” or “bumps”.

 The frozen food chain Iceland has sponsored I’m a Celebrity, Get Me Out of Here since it was first launched.
 The brand’s sponsorship bumpers have included previous contestants of the show such as Peter Andre, Jason Donovan and Kerry Katona – keeping them relevant and relatable.
 The bumpers also nicely link in to the theme of the show with jungle music and voiceovers.
 I’m a Celeb just wouldn’t be the same without these bumpers now.

-Insure & Go have had several sponsorship bumpers shown over the years.
-They sponsored Richard Hammond’s daytime TV show on ITV and more memorably the Sky Snow Report.
-The latter sponsorship bumper was created by Space City and was used to promote the companies travel insurance using the image of a skier.
-The placement during the snow report was very apt and was intended to encourage viewers to link the brand with that type of weather.
+Grand Designs have had several sponsorship bumpers shown over the years.
+The most recent sponsorship bumper was created by John Lewis and was used to promote home interior products to the relevant audience.
+Using funky music and playful motions when moving inanimate furniture, the John Lewis – Joy Of Home sponsorship bumper placement captured the correct audience’s attention, and was intended to encourage viewers to link the brand with that type of high end furniture

 Tombola and Emmerdale